primalyeti/Emless-Eff/README.md

 Release Date
 * Added
 	* Added PDO transactions to SQL library
+	* Added apply_functo_to_cells method to SQL Result, used to apply a function to all cells in results
+	* Added ability to embed SQL Results into other results
+	* Added run_as_script method to framework class (experimental)
 * Updated
-	* SQLResult error methods now check DBH for error
+	* Updated SQLResult, error methods now check DBH for error
-	* Added beforeAction and afterAction to base controller, no longer needed in application controllers
+	* Update base controller, beforeAction and afterAction no declared by default
+	* Updated SQL Result and SQL Row as_array methods to properly return embeded SQL Results
+	* Updated bootstrap, now self contained and no longer dependant on index.php
+	* Updated framework class, re-structure code to improve performance and maintainability and clear up memory
 * Fixed
-	* SQLRow now properly accepts setting data outside of initialization
+	* Fixed SQLRow, now properly accepts setting data outside of initialization
+	* Fixed template bug that would improperly load admin views

 ## Version 1.1.8
 Release Date: January 14th, 2014